HFS FAQ

 • There is a licensing implication: The software licences are arranged for Oxford University members, and so the licence that you use is linked with your association with the university.
 When you leave, the licence is no longer valid.

 • Some older versions of the backup client software are subject to security vulnerabilities, and new vulnerabilities are occasionally discovered also.
-So, leaving the software (TSM or IBM Spectrum Protect) on your machine is a possible security risk - it is best uninstalled.
+So, leaving the software (IBM Storage Protect or IBM Spectrum Protect) on your machine is a possible security risk - it is best uninstalled.

 • Installations of the software left installed will continue to try to contact the HFS servers if the scheduler is left running (which is the case by default).
 Where an account has been deregistered, but the software not yet uninstalled, can result in the software trying to contact the HFS hundreds of times a day looking for the deleted account and unnecessarily using up limited HFS resources.

-Where are the Spectrum Protect configuration and log files located?
+Where are the Storage Protect configuration and log files located?

-The Spectrum Protect configuration files are found in the following locations (note that these paths reflect the previous name of the product, Tivoli Storage Manager).
+The Storage Protect configuration files are found in the following locations (note that these paths reflect an earlier name of the product, Tivoli Storage Manager).

 Table 2.
 Configuration File Locations